 Click on the Touch ID & Passcode settings option.

 Under Allow Access when locked, ensure that the Control Center is turned on.

 5 Remove Problematic Options from the Control Centre

 You may have set several many options on your control centre, which can make it more convenient to operate some specific tasks you need.
 But some of the options may affect the entire menue from normally working on your iPhone devices.
-Thus you had better remove problematic options from the control centre to make others work well.
+Thus you had better remove problematic options from the control centre to fix the iPhone swipe up not working.

 To do this, you can naivigate to Settings > Control Centre > Customize Controls, then delete some options that you think are wrong and you don't need.

 Now you can check your iPhone device again, see if your can swipe up the screen normally.